OWASP/www-project-developer-guide/draft/14-checklist/08-protect-data.md

 financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations.

-Refer to proactive control '[C8: Protect Data Everywhere][control8]' for more context from the 'OWASP Top 10 Proactive Controls' project.
+Refer to proactive control '[C8: Protect Data Everywhere][control8]' for more context from the 'OWASP Top 10 Proactive Controls' project, and use the checklists below as suggestions for the checklist that has been tailored for the individual project.

 #### Data protection